projectnessie/iceberg-catalog-migrator/README.md

 ```
 INFO  - Summary:
-INFO  - Successfully migrated 990 tables from HADOOP catalog to NESSIE catalog.
+INFO  - Successfully migrated 990 tables from HIVE catalog to NESSIE catalog.
-ERROR - Failed to migrate 10 tables from HADOOP catalog to NESSIE catalog.
+ERROR - Failed to migrate 10 tables from HIVE catalog to NESSIE catalog.
 Please check the `catalog_migration.log` file for the failure reason.
 Failed Identifiers are written to `failed_identifiers.txt`.
 Retry with that file using the `--identifiers-from-file` option if the failure is because of network/connection timeouts.
 INFO  - Details:
 INFO  - Successfully migrated these tables: